Dave Made a Maze

-Dave Made a Maze is a 2017 American fantasy adventure comedy horror film directed by Bill Watterson, and starring Nick Thune, Meera Rohit Kumbhani, Kirsten Vangsness, Stephanie Allynne, James Urbaniak and John Hennigan.
+Dave Made a Maze is a 2017 American fantasy adventure comedy horror film directed by Bill Watterson, and starring Nick Thune, Meera Rohit Kumbhani, Adam Busch, Kirsten Vangsness, Stephanie Allynne, James Urbaniak and John Hennigan.
 The film centers on the titular Dave who builds a cardboard fort that somehow supernaturally houses an entire labyrinth full of deadly traps and creatures.
 It premiered at the Slamdance Film Festival on January 21, 2017, where it won an Audience Award for Best Narrative.
 It was released on August 18, 2017, by Gravitas Ventures.

 Plot

 While his girlfriend Annie is away for the weekend, 30-year-old Dave works fervently on his next big art project.
 Dave has a habit of not being able to finish anything, is apparently jobless and gets his income from his parents, whom he believes are tired of him.
 He finally has a breakthrough and begins to build something from the center and work his way out.
 When Annie comes home, she is surprised to find Dave's project: a small cardboard fort that is supposedly bigger on the inside.
 Dave, who communicates with Annie from the vents he added, tells her not to enter or destroy his project.
 When Annie shakes the exterior, she is confused by the abundance of noise and machinery she hears on the inside.

 Annie calls Gordon, who comes to the same conclusion, and he, in turn, calls several of their friends over, including Leonard, Brynn, Greg, Jane and Harry, a filmmaker, along with his boom operator and cameraman.
 They also randomly bring over a hobo (because he apparently "knows about cardboard") and two Flemish tourists.
 Leonard briefly leaves the apartment in disappointment when he learns they cannot enter.
 Harry tries to get a reaction out of Annie for a supposed documentary he is filming and upon realizing how much she truly cares about Dave, the whole group (minus the hobo) all enter the maze.
 Annie, Gordon, Harry and his crew stick together as they see first hand the true surreal and supernatural nature of the maze and travel from room to room where they realize that it houses living origami birds and other creatures.
 Leonard later returns to the apartment and throughout the film is seen following close behind the group, while the Flemish tourists appear to simply be having a picnic in the maze.